ho-nl/magento2-ReachDigital_InventoryOrderSourceReservations/README.md

 # Order Source Reservations

-_Note: This is discussed earlier during the MSI Open Grooming meeting (https://www.youtube.com/watch?v=fl8anqyN-1Q&index=2&list=PLrQ5FBCRsEbWKK6U_3Awe7X-nG7KY0WPW) but after the meeting there were some questions how certain specifics were implemented._

 ### Backstory
-We have a feature request from a customer to implement purchase orders and therefor it lead me to the idea that we should have some form of source reservations.
-But while writing the specifications it came to my attention that we have a feature-gap in the new MSI flow regarding shipments.

-### Problem
+We had a requirement to make a connection with a fulfillment warehouse, we wanted to be future-proof and want to intergrate it with the new Multi Source Inventory functionality introduced in Magento 2.3 If you don't fully understand MSI yet, please read our blogpost [The Definitive Guide to Magento MSI Multi Source Inventory](https://www.reachdigital.nl/en/blog/magento-msi-multi-source-inventory-features)).

+While writing specifications for the integration with the warehouse it came to our attention that MSI has a feature-gap regarding the creation of shipments:

-We need to make an API-call to the actual source (warehouse) to actually request as shipment for certain products.
+We need to make an API-call to the actual source (warehouse) to actually request a shipment for the ordered products.
 But to know what to actually communicate to the warehouse, the Source Selection Algorithm needs to have run.
 We can't run that algorithm during the shipment creation because the product hasn't actually shipped and thus the source isn't deducted at that point.

 ### Proposed solution

-We split the Source Selection Algorithm and the Shipment creation into two steps, while making sure the source, stock and salable qty remain consistent.
+To implement a warehouse connector based on MSI, we need to know to what warehouse to send which products.
+The warehouse selection is done in MSI with the Souce Selection Algorithm.
+The SSA is triggered via the UI, right before creating the shipment.

+The feature-gap here is that we need the result of the SSA, because we need to send an API call at some point to the warehouse...
+After we've send the API calls to the warehouse we cant have the result of the SSA be changed.

+1. If the SSA has been ran a single time we need to store the result, it can't change.
+2. If an item has a source selected we have a moment to send of an API call to the warehouse.

+To store the result of the SSA we make an [Inventory Source Reservations](https://github.com/ho-nl/magento2-ReachDigital_InventorySourceReservations).

 #### Flow

 - 🔸 Already handled by Magento
-- 🔹 Added by IOSR
+- 🔹 Added by this package

-New order
+Order created:

 - 🔸Create StockReservations ✅

-Order Invoiced
+Invoice created:

-- 🔹Cron to Revert StockReservations + 🔹Add SourceReservations ✅
+- 🔹Cron to 🔹Add SourceReservations + 🔹Revert StockReservations ✅

 Shipment Created